-► Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
-Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Properties of this age and type may contain elements of concealed lead plumbing and where this is the case we recommend any lead plumbing be upgraded with a modern equivalent.
-We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+Water, plumbing and bathroom fittings

+Repair category 1

+Notes We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+We presume that any sections of lead plumbing have been replaced using conventional materials.